 - 6.1 Each Community Council shall hold 'Full' elections whereby all Community Councillors demit office and stand for re-election across their boundary area every 4 years in January-March.
-Publicity for these elections will be provided by South Ayrshire Council, supported by the Community Council. - 6.2 Community Councillors elected during 'Full' elections are eligible to hold their position for the 4 year period until the next 'Full' election; as long as they continue to conform to the requirements of this Scheme.
-Community Councillors elected during a by-election year (years 2, 3 & 4 in the cycle) shall hold their position for 3, 2 & 1 year respectively. - 6.3 Community Councillors appointed as office bearers shall hold office for a period of 1 year, and at the next AGM they shall be eligible for re-election to hold office. - Where a Community Councillor resigns, they shall not be eligible to stand for re-election to the same Community Council for a minimum period of 6 months from the date of the meeting which minuted the resignation.
-However, if the date of the Community Council's next 'Full/By' election is shorter than this minimum period of 6 months then they shall be entitled to submit a nomination; - 6.5 Notwithstanding paragraph 6.4 above, they shall qualify to stand for election to another Community Council, subject to eligibility, when it next holds its 'Full/By' election. - 6.6 An individual can act in only one capacity ,on a Community Council, as a Community Councillor; a Co-opted member; an Ex-Officio member or a Specialist Co-optee.
+Publicity for these elections will be provided by South Ayrshire Council, supported by the Community Council. - 6.2 Community Councillors elected during 'Full' elections are eligible to hold their position for the 4 year period until the next 'Full' election; so long as they continue to conform to the requirements of this Scheme.
+Community Councillors elected during a by-election year (2, 3 & 4) shall hold their position for 3, 2 & 1 year respectively. - 6.3 Community Councillors appointed as office bearers shall hold office for a period of 1 year, and at the next AGM they shall be eligible for re-election to hold office. - Where a Community Councillor resigns, they shall not be eligible to stand for re-election to the same Community Council for a minimum period of 6 months from the date of the meeting which minuted the resignation.
+However, if the date of the Community Council's next 'Full/By' election is shorter than this minimum period of 6 months then they shall be entitled to submit a nomination; - 6.5 They shall qualify to stand for election to another Community Council, subject to eligibility, when it next holds its 'Full/By' election. - An individual can act in only one capacity, as a Community Councillor; a Co-opted member; an Ex-Officio member or a Specialist Co-optee.
 Members resign one membership upon taking up another.